-Waterways Ireland's Headquarters is in Enniskillen, and regional offices are located in Carrick-on-Shannon, Dublin and Scarriff.Waterways Ireland's activities are planned under a Corporate Plan 2013-2016 which is approved by the Department for Infrastructure in Northern Ireland and the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs in Ireland.
+Waterways Ireland's Headquarters is in Enniskillen, and regional offices are located in Carrick-on-Shannon, Dublin and Scarriff.Waterways Ireland's activities are planned under a Corporate Plan 2013-2016 which is approved by the Department for Infrastructure in Northern Ireland and the Department of Culture, Heritage and the Gaeltacht in Ireland.

 Waterways Ireland is focused on;

 - Manage and maintain the 1,000 km of navigation in our care to provide safe, open and accessible public recreational space.